To book Lewis Pugh please contact your JLA Agent.

 Lewis is the first to complete long distance swims in each of the world’s oceans.
 He has also swum around Everest, in Arctic and Antarctic waters, and the length of the Channel.
 His aim is to raise global awareness of a fragile maritime environment - one with retreating glaciers, increasing levels of plastic pollution – and he has negotiated official protected status for over two million square kilometres of ocean (equivalent to the size of Western Europe).
 As well as highlighting the urgent plight of the world’s seas, Lewis also reflects on his mindset and the vision, preparation and teamwork required when undertaking his marathon swims.

 Lewis Pugh is a swimmer, environmentalist and former maritime lawyer.
 He has pioneered distance swims in all of the world’s oceans, the ancient Seven Seas, and inland waters including the Thames, Lake Malawi, and in one of the glacial lakes on Everest.
 Along with his 12 miles-a-day, 49 day swim of the length of the English Channel, he is probably best recognised for becoming the first person to undertake a long distance swim at the North Pole.
 He has also broken the record for the most southerly swim with five swims in the Antarctic and is the first person to complete long-distance swims in every ocean on the planet.

 An ‘ocean advocate’ Lewis combines a passion for raising awareness of the effects of climate change and pollution with a determination to take on seemingly impossible challenges.
-He vividly describes preparing to undertake potentially life-threatening challenges, his personal motivation, overcoming negative thoughts as he stares into the complete blackness of the Arctic waters, and how he keeps going once he’s started.
+He vividly describes preparing to undertake potentially life-threatening expeditions, his personal motivation, overcoming negative thoughts as he stares into the complete blackness of the Arctic waters, and how he keeps going once he’s started.
 He also reflects on both success and failure, risk, the importance of the team behind these swims, how a high performance culture is shared, and goals achieved.
 All this accompanied by stunning, inspiring images of frozen landscapes.